seccodingguy/Team1---Project2/README.md

 # Meat Consumption Prediction

+## Title: "Predicting the Future of Food: An Introduction to Meat Consumption Prediction"
+### Content to include:
+## Why is meat consumption prediction important?
+(Food security, environmental impact, economic planning)
+## Overview of the Meat Consumption Predictor application and its goals.
+## High-level explanation of the technologies used (scikit-learn, Pandas, GridSearchCV).
+## Briefly introduce the machine learning models (Linear Regression, Lasso, Ridge).

 ## Summary

 The goal of this research is to use machine learning techniques to assess and forecast patterns in meat consumption.
 To anticipate future trends of meat consumption, the Jupyter Notebook **MeatConsumptionPrediction.ipynb** uses predictive modeling, exploratory data analysis (EDA), and data preprocessing.